 Console.WriteLine($"The person is {category}");

-This example assigns the string “adult” to the category variable if the age is greater than or equal to 18; otherwise, it assigns the string “minor”.
+This example assigns the string “adult” to the variable category

-Return value in methods
+Return Value in Methods

 The ternary operator can also be used to determine the return value of a method based on a condition.